 2015 Hawaii Invasive Species Awareness Week

-The State of Hawaii is hosting the 3rd annual Hawaii Invasive Species Awareness Week (HISAW) in February 2015.
-HISAW is organized in coordination with both the U.S. National Invasive Species Awareness Week (NISAW) and the regional Pacific Invasive Species Awareness Week (PISAW).
+The State of Hawaii hosted the 3rd annual Hawaii Invasive Species Awareness Week (HISAW) in February 2015.
+HISAW is organized in coordination with the U.S. National Invasive Species Awareness Week (NISAW) and regional Pacific Invasive Species Awareness efforts.
 HISAW seeks to promote information sharing and public engagement in what the Hawaii State Legislature has declared “the single greatest threat to Hawaii’s economy and natural environment and to the health and lifestyle of Hawaii’s people.”

 2015 Invasive Species Awareness Week Happenings